 The Avocado Margarita Process and Gran Gala

 I found the recipe at Bon Appetit, which was inspired by an avocado margarita made famous at Curra’s Grill in Austin.
 I added in the celery salt and instead of triple sec, I used Gran Gala, a VSOP Italian brandy based orange liquor.
-It’s got a velvety feel, and an intense flavor and can be used in any cocktail that uses triple sec or Gran Marnier.
-This blogger agrees.

 I used half avocado for two drinks, and it was the right amount to get that lovely creaminess.
 I used a touch of cilantro and celery leaves (because I had them and I like that celery flavor).
 I could even see a dash of celery salt and a dash of cayenne if you want to take the drink to a zestier level.